motherjones/story-tools/README.md

 Here's an overview of how we use these tools at Mother Jones.
 Step-by-step instructions are [below](#starting-a-new-project).

 Most of our tools are powered by Google Spreadsheets.
-We have sample spreadsheet templates that you can copy and modify for your story.
+We have sample spreadsheet templates that you'll copy and modify for your story.

 Next, you'll use the command line to make a copy of the tool you want from our Github library.
 This copy will live on your machine, or "locally."
 Then, you'll use a text editor to match it up with your spreadsheet.